 Threshold of quantitatively and qualitatively substantial investment.
 With regard to the sui generis right on databases, Article L. 341-1 paragraph 1 of the Intellectual Property Code requires that the producer can attest to a quantitatively or qualitatively substantial investment in "obtaining, constituting, verifying or presenting" the content of the database in order to benefit from a quasi-exclusive right on this content.
 However, the investment should not be in data creation.
-The CJEU made this clear in the four judgements of 9 November 2004282: "the notion of investment linked to obtaining the content of a database within the meaning of Article 7 paragraph 1 of the Directive (...) must be understood as referring to the resources devoted to the search for existing elements and their collection in the database", excluding the "resources used to create the elements constituting the content of a database."
-Nor does the list include "dynamic data analysis and processing activities which depend less on the ability to gather them in databases than on the ability to find, identify, select and process them, if necessary, in real time, in a mass of data which is permanently available but of a considerable volume."283, which makes the doctrine say that this right may "appear, in these terms, somewhat outdated".284
+The CJEU made this clear in the four judgements of 9 November 2004: "the notion of investment linked to obtaining the content of a database within the meaning of Article 7 paragraph 1 of the Directive (...) must be understood as referring to the resources devoted to the search for existing elements and their collection in the database."
+Nor does the list include "dynamic data analysis and processing activities which depend less on the ability to gather them in databases than on the ability to find, identify, select and process them, if necessary, in real time, in a mass of data which is permanently available but of a considerable volume.", which makes the doctrine say that this right may "appear, in these terms, somewhat outdated".

 As for the scale of the investment, it must be "substantial", which is for the judges to assess.
-The doctrine notes that "the judges of the merits are very embarrassed to determine the threshold above which private protection is justified, and most often settle for peremptorily asserting the substantial nature of the investment285.
-"The study carried out for the Commission to assess the Directive concludes that it is necessary to provide for quantitative standards to help operators anticipate the thresholds above which protection is triggered286.
-The evaluation report also points out that the Court's jurisprudence in the Innoweb judgement upheld the sui generis rights of a specialized search engine, thereby preventing a meta-engine from extracting data even though it was only doing so in order to establish links, which was the subject of much criticism287.
+The doctrine notes that "the judges of the merits are very embarrassed to determine the threshold above which private protection is justified, and most often settle for peremptorily asserting the substantial nature of the investment.
+"The study carried out for the Commission to assess the Directive concludes that it is necessary to provide for quantitative standards to help operators anticipate the thresholds above which protection is triggered.
+The evaluation report also points out that the Court's jurisprudence in the Innoweb judgement upheld the sui generis rights of a specialized search engine, thereby preventing a meta-engine from extracting data even though it was only doing so in order to establish links, which was the subject of much criticism.